anandkr47/Placement-cell-admin/readme.md

 - Deallocate the student from an interview
 - Update user profile
 - Download the CSV report
+- job portal You can search jobs according to the location and job title

 ## 🧑‍💻 Getting started